 The Pony Rides and Train Rides at Griffith Park

-Speaking of Griffith Park, take advantage of one of the great cheap thrills this city has to offer: the Pony Rides and Train at Griffith Park are one of the LA staples that are easy on the pocketbook and energy levels.
-Young jockeys love the opportunity to ride the ponies (there are slow and medium speed ponies suitable for a variety of ages and adventurousness) and grandparents will get the ultimate photo op as the kids ride by with ear to ear grins.
-Pony rides are $5 a go.
+Speaking of Griffith Park, take advantage of one of the great, cheap thrills this city has to offer: the pony rides and train ride at Griffith Park—two LA staples that are easy on the pocketbook and energy levels.
+Young jockeys love the opportunity to ride the ponies (there are slow, medium, and fast speed ponies suitable for a variety of ages and adventurousness) and grandparents will get the ultimate photo-op as the kids ride by with ear-to-ear grins.
+Pony rides are $5 a turn.

-And the train ride is a great way to round it out as the family can sit and enjoy the mile long rail adventure.
+The train ride is a great way the family can sit and enjoy each other and the mile-long rail adventure.
 The first train leaves at 10 a.m. every day.
-Last train departs between 4-5 p.m., depending on the day of week and time of year.
+The last train departs between 4-5 p.m., depending on the day of week and time of year.
 Real train lovers can head down the street to Travel Town, where kids can climb on real retired trains and everyone can ride the mini-train around the tracks.

 Griffith Park Train Rides

 The Storrier Stearns Japanese Gardens were closed to the public for years, but have reopened their doors (for a few days each month).
 The gardens are an exquisite example of the American fascination with Japanese art and culture of the late 19th Century.
 This 2-acre masterpiece contains traditional Japanese gardens, ponds, bridges, vista points and a classic tea house.
 The gardens are open every Thurs. and every second and last Sun. from 10 a.m.-4 p.m.
 Free docent-led tours are available at 2 p.m.
 This beautiful outing isn't too tiring for legs that are little and will bring a little zen to your whole family (and we could usually all use that!).